george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

 Then connect to the board like so:

     $ PORT=/dev/ttyUSB0
-    $ rshell -p $PORT --buffer-size 512 --quiet
+    $ rshell --buffer-size 512 --quiet -p $PORT
     > help
     ...

 Button press example
 --------------------

-The board has two buttons - one called **EN**, that causes the board to do a hard reset, and the other called **BOOT**, that causes the board to enter a firmware download if held down while you press the EN button.
+The board has two buttons - one called **EN**, that causes the board to do a hard reset, and the other called **BOOT**, that causes the board to enter a firmware download mode if held down while you press the EN button.

 The BOOT button only has special behavior when used in combination with EN.
 When the board is running, it's just a normal button connected to GPIO pin 0.
 So you can use it for a simple MicroPython example program.